ltrzesniewski/pcre-net/src/PCRE/doc/html/README.txt

 PCRE2 is written in C, and it has its own API.
 There are three sets of functions, one for the 8-bit library, which processes strings of bytes, one for the 16-bit library, which processes strings of 16-bit values, and one for the 32-bit library, which processes strings of 32-bit values.
-There are no C++ wrappers.
+Unlike PCRE1, there are no C++ wrappers.

 The distribution does contain a set of C wrapper functions for the 8-bit library that are based on the POSIX regular expression API (see the pcre2posix man page).
-These can be found in a library called libpcre2-posix.
+These are built into a library called libpcre2-posix.
 Note that this just provides a POSIX calling interface to PCRE2; the regular expressions themselves still follow Perl syntax and semantics.
 The POSIX API is restricted, and does not give full access to all of PCRE2's facilities.